Oxid15/theme/README.md

     id_col='id', # The name of id column
 )

-# Here labeling session is run
+# Here is how to start labeling session
 t.run()
 ```